C. I. Lewis

-Clarence Irving Lewis (April 12, 1883 – February 3, 1964), usually cited as C. I. Lewis, was an American academic philosopher.
+Clarence Irving Lewis (April 12, 1883 – February 3, 1964) was an American academic philosopher.
 He is considered the progenitor of modern modal logic and the founder of conceptual pragmatism.
 First a noted logician, he later branched into epistemology, and during the last 20 years of his life, he wrote much on ethics.
 The New York Times memorialized him as "a leading authority on symbolic logic and on the philosophic concepts of knowledge and value."
-He was the first to coin the term "Qualia" as it is used today in philosophy, linguistics, and cognitive sciences.
+He coined the term "Qualia" as used in philosophy, linguistics, and cognitive sciences.

 Biography

 Lewis was born in Stoneham, Massachusetts.
 His father was a skilled worker in a shoe factory, and Lewis grew up in relatively humble circumstances.
 He discovered philosophy at age 13, when reading about the Greek pre-Socratics, Anaxagoras and Heraclitus in particular.
 The first work of philosophy Lewis recalled studying was A Short History of Greek Philosophy by John Marshall (1891).
 Immanuel Kant proved a major lifelong influence on Lewis's thinking.
 In his article "Logic and Pragmatism", Lewis wrote: "Nothing comparable in importance happened [in my life] until I became acquainted with Kant...
 Kant compelled me.
 He had, so I felt, followed scepticism to its inevitable last stage, and laid the foundations where they could not be disturbed."

 In 1902, he entered Harvard University.
 Since his parents were not able to help him financially, he had to work as a waiter to earn his tuition.
 In 1905, Harvard College awarded Lewis the Bachelor of Arts cum laude after a mere three years of study, during which time he supported himself with part-time jobs.
 He then taught English for one year in a high school in Quincy, Massachusetts, then two years at the University of Colorado.
 In 1906, he married Mable Maxwell Graves.

 In 1908, Lewis returned to Harvard and began a Ph.D. in philosophy, which he completed in a mere two years.
-He then taught philosophy at the University of California, 1911–20, after which he returned again to Harvard, where he taught until his 1953 retirement, eventually filling the Edgar Pierce Chair of Philosophy.
+He then taught philosophy at the University of California, 1911–20, after which he returned again to Harvard's philosophy department, where he taught until his 1953 retirement, eventually filling the Edgar Pierce Chair of Philosophy.
 His Harvard course on Kant's first Critique was among the most famous in undergraduate philosophy in the U.S. until he retired.

 Lewis's life was not free of trials.
-His daughter died in October 1932 and he suffered a heart attack in 1933.
+His daughter died in October 1932 and he had a heart attack in 1933.
 Nevertheless, the publications of Lewis (1929) and Lewis and Langford (1932) attest to these years having been a highly productive period of his life.
 During this same period, he was elected to the American Academy of Arts and Sciences in 1929, and in 1933, he presided over the American Philosophical Association.
+He was elected to the American Philosophical Society in 1942.

 Lewis accepted a visiting professorship at Stanford during 1957–58, where he presented his lectures for the last time.
 For the academic year 1959–60, he was a Fellow at the Center for Advanced Studies at Wesleyan University.